 Document has the meaning given to it in the ECNL.

-Donor means in relation to a Power of Attorney the Person giving the power.

 ECNL means the Electronic Conveyancing National Law as adopted or implemented in a Jurisdiction by the Application Law, as amended from time to time.

 Identifier Declaration means the declaration set out in Verification of Identity Standard paragraph 4.